Big Yellow Taxi: Amy Grant version

-In 1995, American singer Amy Grant released a cover of "Big Yellow Taxi" to pop and adult contemporary radio in the United States and United Kingdom.
-The song was the fourth (third in the US) pop radio single from her 1994 album, House of Love.
+In 1995, American singer-songwriter Amy Grant released a cover of "Big Yellow Taxi" to pop and adult contemporary radio in the United States and United Kingdom.
+The song was released by A&M Records as the fourth (third in the US) pop radio single from her eleventh album, House of Love (1994).
 Grant's version featured slightly altered lyrics, which she changed at Joni Mitchell's request.

 The cover peaked at No. 67 on the US Billboard Hot 100, No. 25 in Canada, No. 20 on the UK Singles Chart, and No. 4 in Iceland.
 Grant also released a music video for the single, which was aired in the US and UK and released to home video on Grant's Greatest Videos 1986-2004 DVD.
 Grant also performed the song for her 2006 concert album, Time Again...
 Amy Grant Live.